Skip to main content

 BUY NOW

 You should scrub the walls and ladders in your pool for algae around twice a week.
-If your pool is made of concrete or gunite, a stainless steel brush is probably your best bet.
-A nylon brush should be used with fiberglass and vinyl so you don’t create deep grooves.
+Stainless steel pool brushes are probably your best bet if your pool is made of concrete or gunite.
+A nylon brush is best for fiberglass and vinyl to avoid scratches.

 Do I need to vacuum my pool?